Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: Test Problems and Methodology

 I have chosen three problems to test MultiNest's robustness when applied to smooth problems: multidimensional versions of the normal distribution, the Rosenbrock distribution, and the log-Gamma distribution.
 In each test the integral of the target distribution can be calculated analytically, and after normalizing the log likelihood the evidence is simply given by the prior normalization.

 The one-dimensional posterior distributions in the normal and log-Gamma distribution tests are trivial to calculate, so one can easily test the ability of each sampler to correctly recover the underlying posterior distribution.
-I took a practical approach to estimating errors in posterior recovery: I first computed a kernel-density estimate using the posterior samples drawn in each test, and then calculated the $L_1$ error of that kernel density estimate and the true underlying distribution.
+I took a practical approach to estimating errors in posterior recovery: I first computed a kernel-density estimate using the posterior samples drawn in each test (between $\sim 2000$ and $\sim530000$ samples depending predominantly on the problem dimensionality and number of live points), and then calculated the $L_1$ error of that kernel density estimate and the true underlying distribution.
 Explicitly, I calculated in each dimension ($i$)

 where $p(x_i)$ is the true marginalized posterior distribution and $\tilde{p}(x_i)$ is a kernel density estimate derived from the posterior samples.
 I used the scipy \citep{2020SciPy-NMeth} implementation of the QUADPACK routine \citep{1983qspa.book.....P} to evaluate the integral (\ref{eq:l1}), and the default scipy Gaussian KDE implementation, which used Scott's rule to select the bandwidth \citep{2015mdet.book.....S}.
 When reporting the results of various tests, I have presented the distribution of $L_1$ errors over all dimensions and independent trials.